About Norfolk Arts and Humanities

 Virginia Children’s Chorus has been teaching children to sing with joy since 1992.
 Singers are 6-18 years old.
 They take classes and perform in ensembles.
 They have sung with the Virginia Symphony, the I. Sherman Greene Chorale, and for the Virginia Arts Festival Tattoo.

 Virginia Chorale is the premier professional vocal ensemble in Virginia.
-Not content to only perform classic works, they partnered with the Virginia Arts Festival to perform in the world premiere production of Kristin Kuster’s KEPT: a ghost story, and most recently performed the Chichester Psalms for Bernstein at 100.
+Not content to only perform classic works, they partnered with the Virginia Arts Festival to perform in the world premiere production of Kristin Kuster’s KEPT: a ghost story, and sponsored their own contest for women composers.

 WHRO produces “Curate,” with original segments featuring local artists.
 These locally produced segments are combined with other PBS stations’ segments and are broadcast nationally.
 Each episode is arranged around a central theme and offers a compelling look at artists and their creations.